 It’s very popular to bet on UFC fights now especially when there are fights every month, with big names on most cards.
 But there is nothing new to the world of entertainment as people always liked to bet on gladiators in the ring.

-Of cause filmmakers couldn’t leave this topic behind and made a lot of movies about tournaments and underground fights.
+Of cause, filmmakers couldn’t leave this topic behind and made a lot of movies about tournaments and underground fights.

-Underground fighting genre started long before the UFC craze with Enter the Dragon in 1973 where Bruce Lee was recruited by an agency to investigate an illegal fighting tournament.
+The underground fighting genre started long before the UFC craze with Enter the Dragon in 1973 where Bruce Lee was recruited by an agency to investigate an illegal fighting tournament.

-There was a long break but in 1988 Van Damme brought the genre back with the Bloodport movie where he played a fighter travelling to Hong Kong to beat the hell out of champion Chong Li (Bolo Yeung) in the underground Kumite.
+There was a long break but in 1988 Van Damme brought the genre back with the Bloodport movie where he played a fighter traveling to Hong Kong to beat the hell out of champion Chong Li (Bolo Yeung) in the underground Kumite.

 One year later, in 1989 Van Damme as Kurt Sloane vowed revenge and starts training for the fight with Thailand champion Tong Po.

-The same year Best of the Best movie about US Karate team travelling to Korea to fight in the tournament became one of the classic but it’s sequel brought us into the world of underground fights where Philip Rhee faced Ralf Moeller.
+The same year Best of the Best movie about US Karate team traveling to Korea to fight in the tournament became one of the classic but it’s sequel brought us into the world of underground fights where Philip Rhee faced Ralf Moeller.